NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Astrolabe of the Falling Stars.md

 * * *

 **Effect** With a flick of your finger, you set the astrolabe's rule spinning, causing the inset rubies to become a blur.
 Choose a point within 100 feet.
-The astrolabe of falling stars calls down a brief rain of meteorites in a 10-foot burst centered on that point, dealing 1d8 bludgeoning and 1d8 fire damage to creatures in the area (DC 19 Reflex check).
+The astrolabe of falling stars calls down a brief rain of meteorites in a @Template\[burst|distance:10\] centered on that point, dealing 1d8 bludgeoning and 1d8 fire damage to creatures in the area (DC 19 Reflex check).

 *Source: Pathfinder #188: They Watched the Stars* *OGL*